Joshua-Jato/Bike-Sales-Project-Using-Excel/README.md

 3. Display Customer Age Bracket to Bike Purchases
 ## Steps Followed in this project
 1. Downloaded Data set
-2. Carefully Cleaned the Data: Using Find and Replace, IF function, Auto Fill; Creating a new column
+2. Carefully Cleaned the Data: Using Find and Replace, IF function, Auto Fill; Creating a new column (Age Brackets)
 3. Created Pivot Tables
 4. Used Pivot Tables to Generate Charts
 5. Created an Interactive Dashboard